 Client accounts with Northwest Financial Advisors are custodied with LPL Financial.
-You can find LPL Financial’s Business Continuity Plan Summary on LPL’s website by clicking the following: LPL Business Continuity Plan (link is external) or by visiting LPL’s website.
+You can find LPL Financial’s Business Continuity Plan Summary on LPL’s website by clicking the following: LPL Business Continuity Plan (external link) or by visiting LPL’s website.

-If NWFA loses the ability to perform business at any of our office locations, we have made arrangements for staff to work at an alternate office location or to work offsite.
+If NWFA loses the ability to perform business at any of our office locations, we have enabled our staff to work at alternate office locations.
 Our plan ensures the continual safeguarding of client information and protection of the firm’s books and records.
 We have plans in place for a quick recovery and resumption of operations after any significant business disruption.

-NWFA’s data is backed up on a daily basis and stored offsite.
+NWFA’s data is backed up daily and stored offsite.
 Since NWFA is a subsidiary of NW Capital Management, a wholly owned subsidiary of Northwest Federal Credit Union, we work very closely with various departments within the credit union to ensure continuity and rapid recovery.

-NWFA will communicate a significant business disruption via our website www.nwfllc.com.
+NWFA will communicate a significant business disruption via our website www.nwfllc.com or by email from email@example.com.
 Updates on the status of the recovery of systems and operations will be communicated promptly on our site.
-Our IT support will re-route phone lines so that calls from our clients will continue to be serviced.
-Clients may also contact our custodian LPL directly at 1-800-877-7210 for account information.
-We also have alternate communications set up between our firm and our staff.
+If necessary, our IT support will re-route phone lines so that calls from our clients will continue to be serviced.
+Clients may also contact LPL directly at 1-800-877-7210 for account information.
+We also have alternate communications set up between our firm and staff.
 FINRA and the SEC will be contacted as well to inform them of any significant business disruption.